Skip to main content

 Comstock/Stockbyte/ThinkStock

-One in 13 children heading back to school suffers from potentially life-threatening food allergies.
+One in 13 school children suffers from a potentially life-threatening food allergy.
 Depending on class size, that's about two kids per classroom, and 15% of them have experienced a reaction at school.

 If it seems like life-threatening food allergies are more prevalent today than when you were a child, you're right.
-According to a 2013 study from the Centers for Disease Control and Prevention, the percentage of children with food allergies increased by approximately 50% between 1997 and 2011.
+The Food Allergy Research and Education group has reported rises in food allergies among children by 50% between 1997 and 2011, and again between 2007 and 2021.

 So, what's a parent to do?
-Here are five steps every parent of a student with food allergies must take to shift the focus from response to prevention of allergic reactions.
+Here are five steps every parent of a student with a food allergy can take to shift the focus from response to prevention of allergic reactions.

 Get to Know Your Child's Support Team

-Introduce yourself and your child to the adults he or she sees every day — teachers, nurses, coaches, bus drivers, cafeteria staff and administrators.
+Introduce yourself and your child to the adults they see every day — teachers, nurses, coaches, bus drivers, cafeteria staff and administrators.
 Clear up any misconceptions they may have about food allergies.
-Provide them with specific information about your child and how they can support them.
+Provide them with specific information about your child's allergy and how they can support them.

 Make Sure Everyone Knows the Epinephrine Plan